-Growing your business takes time.
+Growing your business or a blog takes time.
 That means you have to find time in your day to devote to writing.
 And marketing.
 And everything else.

 One of the best ways I’ve found to free up time is through annual meal planning.